Leukocyte Adhesion Deficiency Type 1, CD11a/CD18 and CD11b/CD18 Complex Immunophenotyping, Blood

 This test is typically not indicated in adults.
 For questions about appropriate test selection, contact Mayo Medical Laboratories.

-Patients with normal beta2-integrin expression without functional activity have been described.(5-6) Therefore, expression of CD18 alone is insufficient to exclude the diagnosis of LAD-1; functional assays (eg, neutrophil chemotaxis, random migration assays) must be performed if the clinical suspicion is high.
+Patients with normal beta2-integrin expression without functional activity have been described.(5-6) Therefore, expression of CD18 alone is insufficient to exclude the diagnosis of leukocyte adhesion deficiency syndrome type 1 (LAD-1); functional assays (eg, neutrophil chemotaxis, random migration assays) must be performed if the clinical suspicion is high.

 Normal (reported as normal or absent expression for each marker)